Japanese coup d'état in French Indochina: Aftermath

 What was left of the French forces that had escaped the Japanese attempted to join the resistance groups where they had more latitude for action in Laos.
 The Japanese there had less control over this part of the territory and with Lao guerilla groups managed to gain control of several rural areas.
 Elsewhere the resistance failed to materialize as the Vietnamese refused to help the French.
 They also lacked precise orders and communications from the provisional government as well as the practical means to mount any large-scale operations.

 In northern Vietnam, Ho Chi Minh's Viet Minh started their own guerilla campaign with the help of the American OSS who trained and supplied them with arms and funds.
 The Vietnamese famine of 1944–1945 had caused resentment among the population both towards the French and the Japanese (although US bombing played a part).
 They established their bases in the countryside without meeting much resistance from the Japanese who were mostly present in the cities.
 Viet Minh numbers increased especially after they ransacked between 75 and 100 warehouses, dispersed the rice and refused to pay taxes.
 In July OSS with the Viet Minh—some of whom were remnants of Sabattiers division—went over the border to conduct operations.
 Their actions were limited to a few attacks against Japanese military posts.
 Most of these were unsuccessful however as the Viet Minh lacked the military force to launch any kind of attack against the Japanese.

 Viet Minh takeover

 Japan surrendered when Emperor Hirohito announced the capitulation on 16 August.
 Soon after Japanese garrisons officially handed control to Bảo Đại in the North and the United Party in the South.
 This, however, allowed nationalist groups to take over public buildings in most of the major cities.
 The Viet Minh were thus presented with a power vacuum, and on the 19th the August Revolution commenced.
-On 25 August, Bảo Đại was forced to abdicate in favour of Ho and the Viet Minh - they took control of Hanoi and most of French Indochina.
+On 25 August, Bảo Đại was forced to abdicate in favour of Ho and the Viet Minh, who took control of Hanoi and most of French Indochina.
 The Japanese did not oppose the Viet Minh's takeover as they were reluctant to let the French retake control of their colony.
 Ho Chi Minh proclaimed Vietnam's independence on 2 September 1945.